Home > Tours > Europe Tours > Italy & Sicily Tours > Southern Italy Tours > Italy Coast to Coast by E-bike: Puglia to Amalfi Coast

 Overview

 Book online and enjoy exclusive savings on Exodus 8 Day Italy Coast to Coast by E-bike: Puglia to Amalfi Coast.
 Combining highlights from two of our most popular Italian cycling trips, this itinerary offers the challenge of riding right across southern Italy, with the added support of an e-bike.
 Starting from the coastal city of Monopoli, we take quiet routes through the mountainous Basilicata and Campania regions, finishing at Sorrento on the Tyrrhenian Sea.
-The trip includes time in Matera, home to ancient cave dwellings, plus lesser-known (but no less beautiful) attractions, including Castelmezzano,...read more a postcard-ready mountainside village where we stay for a night.
+The trip includes time in Matera, home to ancient cave dwellings, plus lesser-known (but no less beautiful) attractions, including Castelmezzano, read more a postcard-ready mountainside village where we stay for a night.
 Our journey ends with a memorable ride along the scenic Amalfi Coast all the way to Sorrento.

 Itinerary

-We start in the historic coastal city of Monopoli.
-Depending on when the group arrives, we might have time for a relaxing stroll through the town's narrow alleys and along the Adriatic shore.
+Your tour leader then ensures a big Italian welcome by arranging a group dinner.
 We strongly recommend arriving a day or two early to visit some of the other regional highlights, including the Unesco-listed town of Alberobello, home to trulli (traditional stone huts with conical roofs), or Ostuni, known as the White City for its whitewashed old town.
 Speak to your sales representative to book pre-tour accommodation.
+Stay: Palazzo Indelli (or similar) (D).

 Today will be our longest ride but the destination will be more than worth the effort.
 We start with an easy downhill through fields towards the Lake of St Giuliano.
 We then follow an old road along a ridge, encountering several historic villages, including the old Byzantine capital of Tricarico, before arriving in sight of the Lucan Dolomites, known as the Dolomites of the South.
 We have a downhill ride and gather strength for the challenging but rewarding steep climb to Castelmezzano, a beautiful village clinging to a sandstone mountain.

 The support vehicle is available if you would prefer to skip this last ascent.
 Castelmezzano, rated as one of the prettiest villages in Italy, is very remote and set in a breath-taking location with mountain views – a perfect reward for our long ride today.
 A short walk through the village and up to the Norman steps is a must before dinner at the hotel restaurant.
-Overnight in Castelmezzano (B/D).
+Overnight in Castelmezzano.
+Stay: Becco Della Civetta (or similar) (B/D).

 Today's ride is relatively short, allowing us time to sightsee.
 We first cycle down to Padula, where we recommend paying a morning visit to the Padula Charterhouse, the largest monastery in Italy and Unesco World Heritage site.
 After the visit, we get on our bikes again and cycle into the heart of Cilento National Park.
 First, we follow a mainly flat route through the Vallo di Diano and continue with a climb up the Sentinella pass (3,058ft/932m), which winds high above the plain.
+The last part of the route descends into Cilento National Park, where we settle into our homely agriturismo with a pool.
+We have lunch (if we arrive on time), after which we can relax or go for a short optional ride to the nearby ghost town of Roscigno, which was abandoned in the early 20th century after a landslide.
+Stay: Agriturismo Terranostra (or similar) (B/D).

 Today we ride in the shadow of the Alburni Mountains making our way down to the Tyrrhenian Sea.
 Early in the afternoon, we arrive at the excellently preserved Greek temples of Paestum.
 Our hotel is close, so we have time to visit this impressive archaeological site, home to three columned temples dedicated to the Greek gods Hera and Athena.
 Alternatively, you could opt to relax at the swimming pool.
 The sea is only a few minutes' away by bike, so you can enjoy a refreshing swim in the late afternoon.

-Tonight, we eat at the hotel (B/D).
+Tonight, we eat at the hotel.
+Stay: Hotel Villa Rita (or similar) (B/D).

 We start the day with an early train ride to Salerno.
 Here we get on our bikes and begin our final cycle along one of the most beautiful coastlines in the world: the Amalfi Coast.